Are Centauros exotic signals of the QGP?: Centauro explanations

 where the rescaled radius

 $\mu$ and $m$ are the chemical potential and the mass of the strange quark respectively and $\alpha_{c}$ is the QCD coupling constant.

 The mean interaction path of strangelets in the lead absorber

 Penetrating through the chamber a strangelet collides with lead nuclei.
 In each act of collision, the "spectator" part of a strangelet survives continuing the passage through the chamber and the "wounded" part is destroyed.
-The process is ended, when in the successive interaction the whole strangelet is destroyed.
 Particles, generated at the consecutive collision points, interact with lead nuclei in usual way, resulting in the electromagnetic-nuclear cascade, developing in the chamber matter.

-Penetration of a strangelet with mass number $A_{str} = 15$ through the chamber, assuming two different values of the chemical potential: $\mu$ = 300 MeV and 600 MeV (what, for $\alpha_{c}$ = 0.3, corresponds to the geometrical cross section $\sigma_{s-Pb}$ = 2513 mb and 1854 mb respectively \footnote {The experimental value of cross section of cosmic ray nucleons interacting with lead nuclei $\sigma_{n-Pb}$ = 2030 $\pm$ 190 mb \cite{Arisawa}.}) was simulated.
-In both cases, many maxima cascades can be produced.
-Example of the transition curve obtained in the process of successive interactions of a strangelet in the chamber matter is shown in Fig.~\ref{stable_str}.